 What Can I Recycle?

-NOTE: Curbside recycling programs are in place in the City of Nelson, City of Castlegar, Village of Kaslo and the Village of Nakusp.
-To learn more about your curbside pick up program, contact your local municipality.
+NOTE: Curbside recycling programs are run by the City of Nelson, City of Castlegar, Village of Kaslo, and the Village of Nakusp.
+To learn more about your curbside program, contact your local municipality and visit the RecycleBC website.

 Q: Can I recycle Styrofoam (polystyrene)?